kenpegrasio/learn-cpp/class.md

 obj = new Derived2();
 ```

-In this example, during runtime, `obj` can be the type of `Derived1`, which then changed to `Derived2`.
+In this example, during runtime, `obj` can have the type of `Derived1`, which then changed to `Derived2`.
 The compiler have no idea what happen during the runtime.
 The only thing it knows is that `obj` is given the type of `Base`, the one that we explicitly give.
 Therefore, it will link non-virtual functions according to `Base` type.

-In fact, this is how function is chosen among __overloaded functions__, i.e., function overloading, works.
+In fact, this is how function is chosen among __overloaded functions__, i.e., function overloading.
 Function overloading uses static binding.

 On the other hand, dynamic binding happens during runtime.
 This is why it is called _runtime_ polymorphism because it happens in the runtime.
 Different than static binding, the function that is chosen is based on the runtime type of the object, not the compile-time type.
 This is achieved with the help of `vTable` and `vPtr` that will be explained afterwards.